WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 AWSXray.setAWSWhitelist({ services: {} });
 ```

-According to my experimentation **, the above setting does not mean "disable tracing for all services"**.
+According to my experimentation, **the above setting does not mean "disable tracing for all services"**.
 The **tracing will still work if you instrument a service with _X-Ray_**.

 ```js